Best Window Design For Your Interior

 All these necessary portions are considered especially in designing the interior of the house.
 But more often than not, windows draw the most attention because windows can be designed in various ways to suit the needs and preferences of the house owners.
 There are windows that can be effortlessly opened, and there are also those that permit a scenic view.
 Below are different window designs that can be customized to be a perfect fit for your interior:

-• Picture Windows.
-Picture windows cannot be opened, so contrary to the main functionality of a window, this window type does not permit an open air ventilation, making it less prone to leakage.
+- Picture Windows.
+Picture windows cannot be opened, so contrary to the main functionality of a window, this window type does not permit open air ventilation, making it less prone to leakage.
 Conversely, this window type is used to frame scenic views from particular rooms such as the master bedroom.
-Even if this window type hinders an open air, it is an excellent source or natural light.
+Even if this window type hinders open air, it is an excellent source of natural light.

-• Window Walls.
+- Window Walls.
 The most lavish type of windows can be considered window walls.
-Window walls maximize the use of natural light, and at the same time paves the way to scenic views.
+Window walls maximize the use of natural light, and at the same time pave the way to scenic views.
 Window walls expand from the floor to the ceiling and are typically found on the side of a mezzanine, stairway, or hallway.

 Interior window designs, however, will not be complete without appropriate drapes or shutters.
 While windows provide illumination, it is still best if we can control the amount of light that can come through.
 The best way to do so is to use drapes or shutters to fully allow as much light to enter as possible or restrict it to a bare minimum.
 There is always a question of which is more appropriate, hence the list below cites both the advantages and disadvantages of using drapes or shutters.